 Core Team Members of The Skeleton Rep(resents)

-RIA T. DILULLO: Founder, Artistic Director, Developer
+RIA T. DILULLO: Founder, Artistic Director, Story Developer, Coach

 Greetings!
 My name is Ria T. DiLullo and I am the founder and artistic director of The Skeleton Rep(resents).
 I am a New York City native whose love of live performance stems from my earliest days.
 From public school class trips to see Queens College productions to my first ever Broadway show, I have always been drawn to the power and magnitude that the stage specifically, and storytelling more broadly, can achieve.